BS1125/CMAverse/README.md

 ### Multiple Imputation

-`cmest` provides options to perform multiple imputation for a dataset with missing values via the `mice` package, estimate the causal effects with each of the imputed datasets and pool the results together.
+`cmest` provides the option `multimp = TRUE` to perform multiple imputations for a dataset with missing values.

 ### Sensitivity Analysis